Trilateration using Unlabeled Path or Loop Lengths: Paths and Loops

 \begin{definition} Given a single $K_{d+2}$, with ordered vertices and edges, we can describe the $D$ measurements described in Definition~\ref{def:contained} using a fixed \emph{canonical} $D\times D$ matrix $\N^d_1$.
 Each row represents the edge multiplicities of one measurement loop.
 For notational convenience, we order the rows of this matrix so that each of the first $C$ rows is supported only over the $C$ edges of the first $d+1$ points.

-In $2$ dimensions, we associate the columns of this matrix with the following edge ordering: $[1,2], [1,3], [2,3], [1,4], [2,4], [3,4]$.
+In $2$ dimensions, we associate the columns of this matrix with the following edge ordering: $\{1,2\}, \{1,3\}, \{2,3\}, \{1,4\}, \{2,4\}, \{3,4\}$.
 This then gives us the following \defn{tetrahedral measurement matrix} that measures three pings and three triangles \ba \N^2_1:= . \ea See Figure~\ref{fig:pt} (bottom left) for the $2$-dimensional case.

-Given an initial $K_{d+1}$, with ordered vertices and edges, we can describe an ordered $D$ measurements describing the trilateration of a $d+2$nd vertex off of the first $d+1$ vertices, as defined in Definition~\ref{def:ensemble} using fixed a $D\times D$ matrix $\N^d_2$.
+Given an initial $K_{d+1}$, with ordered vertices and edges, we can describe an ordered $D$ measurements describing the trilateration of an additional vertex off of the first $d+1$ vertices, as defined in Definition~\ref{def:ensemble}, using fixed a $D\times D$ matrix $\N^d_2$.
 The first $C$ rows measure the edges of the initial $K_{d+1}$ subconfiguration, and the remaining $d+1$ rows measure the appropriate pings and triangles.

 In $2$ dimensions, this gives us the following \defn{trilateration measurement matrix} that measures three edges, one ping, and two triangles \ba \N^2_2:= . \ea See Figure~\ref{fig:pt} (bottom right) for the $2$-dimensional case. \end{definition}